GraceLead/docker-and-ghost-setup/INSTRUCTIONS.md

 # Instructions
-** This document is to help me remember and relearn (and maybe help you learn) how to set-up a self-updating Ghost blog with Docker on a Vultr VPS and then connect it to a Ghost PWA with Netlify.
+This document is to help me remember and relearn (and maybe help you learn) how to set-up a self-updating Ghost blog with Docker on a Vultr VPS and then connect it to a Ghost PWA (progressive web app) with Netlify.
+This way folks will be able to edit and publish posts anywhere they have access to the internet, and it will automatically rebuild and publish the static site.

 ---
 ### Vultr